 What used to be the food truck “Htown strEATS” now operates as the brick and mortar shop in the Heights called “Hugs & Donuts.”
 Want a fresh donut delivered to your door?
 Hugs & Donuts uses Doordash and Ubereats for delivery seven days a week, and they’re open until 9 p.m. on Fridays and Saturdays.
 Also on weekends, Hugs & Donuts offers savory donut sandwiches and vegan donut options.

 Doughmaker doughnuts is a food truck that makes small batches of unique and classy flavors like vanilla cardamom, orange pistachio, and horchata.
 They use local ingredients when possible, and hand makes all donuts.
 The truck also sells coffee and cold-pressed local milks.

 River Oaks Donuts

-River Oaks Donuts provides an opportunity to taste more flavors in the same trip.
-Alongside enticing classic style donuts and kolaches, River Oaks Donuts provides a long selection of tasty donut holes in flavors like blueberry, nutella filled, cappuccino filled, red velvet, and lemon filled.
+River Oaks Donuts provides an opportunity to taste more flavors on the same trip.
+Alongside enticing classic style donuts and kolaches, River Oaks Donuts provides a long selection of tasty donut holes in flavors like blueberry, Nutella filled, cappuccino filled, red velvet, and lemon filled.